tomas-light/redux-controller-middleware/packages/redux-controller-middleware/README.md

   }
 }

-// this type casting is required, because decorator can't change signature of the class =( const userController = UsersController as unknown as WatchedController<UsersController>;
+// this type casting is required because the decorator can't change the signature of the class =( const userController = UsersController as unknown as WatchedController<UsersController>;
 export { userController as UsersController };
 ```